 Risk Treatment and Monitoring

 Risk leaders design and monitor mitigation plans.
-The Risk Committee defines the global risk response strategy, which is endorsed by the Executive Committee and communicated to the Audit Committee of the Board of Directors.
-Progress of mitigation for risks under vigilance is overseen by the Risk Committee and Executive Committee.
+The Risk Committee reviews the mitigation plans and recommends priorities to the Executive Committee which approves the overall approach.
+Progress of mitigation for risks under vigilance is overseen by both committees and communicated to the Audit Committee of the Board of Directors.

 Emerging Risks Deep-dive